ProbablyBoulesteix/Test-processor/README.md

 - a subtract instruction, with opcode 0x02.
 Syntax opcode,$rs,$t,$rd.Is 4 bytes long.      //rd = rs - rt
 - A Jump instruction, with opcode 0x03.
 Syntax: opcode, target address.
 2 bytes long.
 - A conditionnal branch instruction, with opcode 0x04.
 It branches to the target address if rs<rt and falls through otherwise.
 Syntax: opcode,$rs,$rt,target.
 4 bytes long.
 - A register-memory Load instruction, with opcode 0x05.
 Takes the value present at the designated address and loads it into the designated register.
-Syntax:opcode,$rs,address.
+Syntax: opcode,$rs,address.
 3 bytes long.
 - A register-memory Store instruction, with opcode 0x06.
 Takes the value from the designtaed register and loads it into memory at designated address.
-Syntax:opcode,$rs,address.
+Syntax: opcode,$rs,address.
 3 bytes long.